ecmwf/polytope/docs/Service/Features/trajectory.md

 The user does not have to give `step` as the time axis.
 In the case of a climate dataset `datetime` can also be used.

-Combinations such as `"axis" : ['lat', 'step']` will return an error.

-If `step` is included as an `axis` and also in the main body of teh request.
+Combinations such as `"axis" : ['lat', 'step']` will return an error if `step` is included as an `axis` and also in the main body of the request.
 An error that the request is overspecified will also be thrown.